 According to the Royal Society for Public Health (RSPH) at least 4 in 10 people aren’t getting enough sleep, with the Sleep Health Foundation suggesting 1 in 3 people suffer with insomnia – trouble falling asleep or staying asleep.
 It’s the second most common health complaint after pain.
+The “average” Briton gets around six hours sleep a night according to this article in the Independent.
+Sunday was revealed as the day people get their worst night’s sleep.

 And it’s not just a British problem.
 According to some reports (scrutinised by the NHS) sleep is an issue around the world.